MrMelick-lab/SumoPoolManager/README.md

 <!-- ROADMAP -->
 ## Roadmap
 - [ ] Add GUI
+- [ ] Add file exportation of the result

 See the [open issues](https://github.com/othneildrew/Best-README-Template/issues) for a full list of proposed features (and known issues).